FuhuaZheng/DeconNet/README.md

 (2)  Extract the package to any folder of your choice.
 This will create a folder named cvx.
 (3)  Open MATLAB and add the CVX folder to your MATLAB path.
 (4)  In the MATLAB command window, run:
-&nbsp;&nbsp;&nbsp;&nbsp;cd ./cvx  &nbsp;&nbsp;&nbsp;&nbsp; % Please replace with the actual path to your CVX folder
+&nbsp;&nbsp;&nbsp;&nbsp;cd ./cvx  &nbsp;&nbsp;&nbsp;&nbsp; % Replace with the actual path to your CVX folder
 &nbsp;&nbsp;&nbsp;&nbsp;cvx_setup
-The ‘cvx_setup’ function performs a series of checks and configurations to ensure that the installation is correct.
+The 'cvx_setup' function performs a series of checks and configurations to ensure that the installation is correct.